pyeve/eve/docs/config.rst

                                 properly fields in the list must be ``embeddable``, and ``embedding`` must be
                                 active for the resource.

-``query_objectid_as_string``    When enabled the Mongo parser will avoid
-                                automatically casting electable strings to
-                                ObjectIds.
-This can be useful in those rare occurrences where you have string fields in the database whose values can actually be casted to ObjectId values, but shouldn't.
-Only effects
-                                queries (``?where=``).
-Defaults to ``False``.

 ``schema``                      A dict defining the actual data structure being
                                 handled by the resource.
 Enables data